ese3500/final-project-clawsome-claverine/Documentation.md

 - Sucsess Sensor
     - LED always lighting towards the sensor with light in a specific frequency
     - Light sensor which detets if the incomming light from the matching frequency is too low and then it goes down.
+    - This sucess sensor actually got destroid so we build a new sensor which should now be more robust against mismanagement ans which can be replaced more easily.
+It consists out of eight very.

 ### Actuators
 - Buzzer